When You're Strange: Reception

 On Rotten Tomatoes, When You're Strange holds a 60% approval rating with an average rating of 5.7/10 based on 70 critic reviews.
 The consensus notes: "It's far from a critical assessment of the band's music or its legacy, but When You're Strange gives fans a beautifully filmed, lovingly assembled tribute to the Doors."
+Metacritic assigned the film a weighted average score of 55 out of 100 based on 18 critic reviews, indicating "mixed or average reviews".
 In France, distributed by MK2, the film was released under its original title and received an excellent reception.

-Doors guitarist Robby Krieger felt "really happy" about how the film has turned out, crediting in particular the editing work.
-Krieger believes that the film puts together a more accurate portrayal of Morrison than the 1991 biopic: "I think when you see the Oliver Stone movie – I'm amazed how good Val Kilmer did – but, you know, the problem with that movie is that the script was kind of stupid.
+Doors guitarist Robby Krieger felt "really happy" about how the film turned out, crediting in particular the editing work.
+Krieger believed that the film put together a more accurate portrayal of Morrison than The Doors did: "I think when you see the Oliver Stone movie – I'm amazed how good Val Kilmer did – but, you know, the problem with that movie is that the script was kind of stupid.
 It doesn't really capture how Jim was at all.
 This gives you a much better insight into how his mind worked, I think."
+Drummer John Densmore also reported that he liked the film very much.